-TMJ is the term widely in use when referring to Temporomandibular Disorders (TMD), an complex group of disorders characterized by pain and limited mobility in the temporomandibular joint (TMJ) and surrounding tissue.
-It is estimated that 35 million adults suffer from TMJ Disorders, however, there are few medical professionals experienced in diagnosing and treating these complicated conditions.
+TMJ is the term widely used when referring to Temporomandibular Disorders (TMD).
+This complex group of disorders is characterized by pain and limited mobility in the temporomandibular joint (TMJ) and surrounding tissue.
+It is estimated that 35 million adults suffer from TMJ Disorders.
+However, few medical professionals are experienced in diagnosing and treating these complicated conditions.

-Dr. Alexander had focused much of his post graduate training on the diagnosis and treatment of TMJ Disorders.
-Using the latest technique combined with state-of-the-art technology, Dr. Alexander is able to identify, diagnose, and treat the root cause of TMJ disorders and provide relief to patients suffering from persistent and painful symptoms.
+Dr. Alexander has focused much of his post-graduate training on diagnosing and treating TMJ Disorders.
+Using the latest techniques combined with state-of-the-art technology, Dr. Alexander can identify, diagnose, and treat the root cause of TMJ disorders as part of our general dentistry offerings.
+He can provide relief to patients suffering from persistent and painful symptoms.

 Signs & Symptoms of TMJ

-There are many causes for TMJ Disorders, most often, it is trauma to the face or head.
-Patients with TMJ Disorders often exhibit signs and symptoms very different from one another, which makes diagnosing TMJ Disorders a challenge.
+There are many causes for TMJ Disorders.
+Most often, it is trauma to the face or head.
+Patients with TMJ Disorders often exhibit signs and symptoms very different from one another, making diagnosing TMJ Disorders challenging.
 Frequent signs or symptoms include:

 - Difficulty opening or “locked” jaw

 - Tired sensation after exercising the TMJ, as in eating, chewing, or speaking